- Stay Connected

 Julia McNamara ’96 brings 20 years of international business, entrepreneurship and business strategy to her work as an executive coach and consultant.
 She works with individual executives and teams in a variety of areas including: developing executive presence and global influence, self-mastery, motivation and managing change.
 Having worked in 70 countries, she enjoys working with international executives.
 She is fluent in German and conversant in Spanish.
 She holds dual citizenship, US/Ireland.

-Buddy Moran is President of Elston Associates, a professional services firm offering executive coaching services (strategic career management and leadership development), to professionals in numerous industries and across multiple functions including Finance, Consulting, CD / Strategy, HR, Marketing, IT, and BD / Sales.
-Elston Associates’ market-driven and customized strategies address a wide range of professional challenges including accelerating individual and team performance / growth, developing “high” potentials, on-boarding / transitioning executives into new roles / organizations, compensation and promotion positioning, navigating job / career transitions, job crisis management, and fast-tracking executive leadership / management development.
+Buddy Moran is President of Elston Associates, a professional services firm offering coaching services to executives in numerous industries and across multiple functions including Finance, Consulting, CD / Strategy, HR, Marketing, IT, and BD / Sales.
+Elston Associates’ market-driven and customized strategies address a range of professional challenges including accelerating individual performance / growth, developing “high” potentials, on-boarding executives into new roles / organizations, compensation and promotion positioning, navigating job / career transitions, job crisis management, and fast-tracking leadership / management development.

-IPreviously, Buddy was a Vice President, M&A, and a member of the Executive Committee of Siemens Corporation ($21 billion revenue).
+Previously, Buddy was a Vice President, M&A, and a member of the Executive Committee of Siemens Corporation ($21 billion revenue).
 He is also a former Board member of Siemens Building Technologies and Siemens Financial Services, as well as a former member of the Siemens Investment Committee ($8 billion pension plan).
-Prior to joining Siemens, Buddy spent approximately 15 years on Wall Street in corporate finance and M&A roles at several firms, including Barclays and Lehman Brothers.
-He has an MBA from Columbia and an AB degree from Princeton.
-Buddy is a former Vice Chair of the Alumni Careers Committee at Princeton.
+In addition to an MBA from Columbia he has an AB degree from Princeton.

 Yoshie Nakamura is a career, transition and executive coach and organizational consultant.
 Her expertise includes intercultural challenges, career transitions and management, work-life balance, as well as leadership development.
 Yoshie is fluent in English and Japanese.